British Virgin Islands

 Re-domiciliation – A foreign entity can be re-domiciled as a BC BVI, and vice versa.

-Compliance – Business Companies may be required to keep accounting records and underlying documentation for a period of 5 years, but its location can be freely determined.
+Business Companies are required to keep accounting records and underlying documentation, but its location can be freely determined.
 There is no requirement to file financial statements, nor annual return.

 - Shareholders not disclosed